Television consumption: Trends and examples

 In 2013, Netflix pioneered full-season releases for original series, accelerating binge-watching trends.
 When Arrested Development (Season 4) debuted in summer 2013, 10% of viewers completed the season within 24 hours.
 Similarly, House of Cards and Orange Is the New Black saw significant audiences finishing entire seasons within days of release, regardless of genre differences.

 Risks and psychological impacts

 Excessive binge-watching has been linked to symptoms of behavioral addiction, with researchers comparing its compulsive gratification-seeking mechanisms to problematic gambling.
 Common motivations include escapism and alleviating loneliness, particularly among vulnerable individuals.
+These motivations also overlap with practices such as Comfort television, in which viewers return to familiar programs for emotional comfort and stress relief.
 While not inherently harmful, compulsive binge-watching may correlate with pre-existing mental health conditions such as depression or social anxiety, potentially exacerbating these issues.

 Demographics

 A 2013 study found that 62% of U.S. adults engaged in regular binge-watching, with higher prevalence among those aged 18–39 compared to older demographics.
 Gender differences were minimal overall but influenced genre preferences.
 Subsequent research associates binge-watching with patterns seen in video game and social media addiction, characterized by immediate gratification and loss of self-control.
 Additionally, studies by Merrill and Rubenking suggest a correlation between binge-watching and procrastination behaviors.